mozilla/fx-private-relay/METRICS.md

 - When a user clicks the delete alias icon and is presented with the Confirm/Delete tooltip.

-- When a user Cancel in the Confirm/Delete Alias tooltip
+- When a user clicks Cancel in the Confirm/Delete Alias tooltip

-- When a user click Confirm in the Confirm/Delete Alias tooltip
+- When a user clicks Confirm in the Confirm/Delete Alias tooltip

 - When a user changes the forwarding settings for an alias